What You Need to Know About Using Contact Forms on your Website

 One contact form plugin with spam mitigation built-in without the need for CAPTCHAs is Fluent Forms.
 I use it on all of my new sites.

-One solution, if you are part of a company or organization, is to have the contact form go to a generic email address, like contact@yourcompany.com, where multiple people are copied, or you’re more likely to remember to forward it to a new person when the old person leaves.
+One solution, if you are part of a company or organization, is to have the contact form go to a generic email address, like [email protected], where multiple people are copied.

 5. Take Privacy Seriously